Our methods

 Montessori developed the framework of her method and her materials based on her observations of children and pointed out – what seems so obvious to us today – that early development is decisive in later life.
 There are successfully operating Montessori institutions all over the world, which proves that even though the basics of the method were laid more than a hundred years ago, it can adapt to a variety of cultures and customs that are distant from each other in time and space.

-eszterlánc education
+education montessori

 What is the Montessori method?